 Aerobatics is FUN!
 It is the only way to truly understand and enjoy the pure three dimensional freedom of controlled flight, and you don’t have to be the next “Top Gun” to do it!
-Additionally, the ability to perform simple loops and rolls is a skill that provides a level of airborne confidence and exhilaration that continues to elude “mainstream” flight training today.
+The ability to perform simple loops and rolls is a skill that provides a level of flying confidence and exhilaration that continues to elude “mainstream” flight training today.

-The Academy’s Basic Aerobatic Course is the most comprehensive combined basic aerobatic, upset recovery and advanced flight handling skills course available in Australia.
-Conducted in the Robin 2160i, the course is designed to teach licensed pilots with no previous aerobatic experience the techniques, skills and knowledge required to conduct safe, proficient aerobatic flight manoeuvres.
+Conducted in the Robin 2160i, the course is designed to teach licensed pilots with no previous aerobatic experience the skills and knowledge required to conduct safe, proficient aerobatic flight manoeuvres.
 Not only will you learn how to perform individual manoeuvres, you will learn how to fly them in sequence as well as recognise and recover from mishandled manoeuvres in safety, and have fun doing so!

-- CASA Aerobatics & Spinning Flight Activity Endorsements
+- CASA Part 61 Aerobatics & Spinning Flight Activity Endorsements

 - Precision flight path & approach control techniques

-- Fully developed spins incl. emergency spin recovery technqiues
+- Fully developed stable, unstable & incipient spins incl. emergency spin recovery technique

 - Aileron rolls